vtsoumpanou/Linear-Regression-A-beginners-guide-/README.md

 3. Diagnose model assumptions using residual plots and statistical tests
 4. Perform model selection using stepwise methods and information criteria (AIC, BIC)
 5. Conduct one-way and two-way ANOVA with interaction effects
-6. Interpret every number that appears in R's output```
+6. Interpret every number that appears in R's output

-# Project Structure

-linear-regression-r-beginner/
-├── data/
-│   └── prestige.txt          # example dataset
-├── scripts/
-│   ├── 01_data_validation.R
-│   ├── 02_simple_regression.R
-│   ├── 03_multiple_regression.R
-│   └── 04_anova.R
-├── outputs/
-│   └── plots/                # generated visualizations
-├── Linear_Regression_in_R_Basics_VT.pdf   # full guide
-├── README.md

 # Rationale